GravisZro/scfs/README.md

 <br>Note: Directories are automatically created and destroyed.
 Daemons can only create socket files.

 ## Client Programs
-An client program only needs to try to open a specific socket for their daemon.
+A client program only needs to try to open a specific socket for their daemon.